engin-karakurt/microbot-launcher-unix/README.md

 ## Features
 - Automatically downloads the latest non-nightly .jar file from GitHub releases & puts it into a /jars directory which gets created in the same folder as the launcher

-- Deletes older versions and checks for newer ones
+- Deletes old microbot versions and checks for new ones

 - Launches the .jar file for you